vmchien217/dagger/semantics/index.md

 **declared dependency keys**, which are the output and inputs keys of the declared key signature.

-Note: For `@Inject` constructors, we treat the return type of the Java signature as the type of the constructor's class.
+**Note:** For `@Inject` constructors, we treat the return type of the Java signature as the type of the constructor's class.
 Unlike the other binding methods, `@Inject` constructors' binding keys cannot have qualifiers.
+{: .c-callouts__note }

 Here are some more examples of key signatures: